mayorau3/neko-taku-app/README.md

 <br>

 ## :dart: Intention / 制作背景（意図）
-Aging of the population, the trend toward nuclear families and late marriage and decreasing birthrate, These trends are expected to accelerate further in the future.The problem that relationships in a region have become weak for a long time before.
-Various things in the world are systematized and we can live without relationships with another person. due to the influence of COVID-19, I feel the situation people feel lonely more and more will increase.<br>
+The number of japan's aging population, nuclear families, late marriages and individuals choosing not to have children are all expected to grow in the future.
+The weakening of relationships between people in a particular region is not a recent problem.
+A growing number of services in the world are systematized and we have learned to live without creating relationships with other people.
+With the coupled influence of COVID-19, I feel that more and more people will start to grow isolated and melancholy.<br>

-In this situation, There is pet therapy, A Pet heals us greatly.
-He(or she) is family and important for the owner.
-The value will increase more and more.<br>
+Pets can heal us through a sort of "pet therapy".
+A pet's value to its owner is equal to that of a cherished family member who can ease our anxieties.
+I think more people will begin to see the importance and value that having a pet has for humans.<br>★
 The generation who was born around 1950 became in the seventies, Many elderly people hesitate to have a cat because they think about the left of their life.
 In stead of getting married, They want to have a cat.
 But, they can't decide to have a cat because they think about when they go out all day long or for a few days.
 Are there many such people? <br>